shrutirij/ocr-post-correction/firstpass.md

 * Manually transcribe the pages and add the transcriptions `corrected/tgt`.
 Ensure that the first pass OCR outputs and the manual transcriptions are aligned at **sentence-level** or **paragraph-level**.
 The text files should contain one sentence/paragraph per line: see `sample_dataset/text_outputs/corrected`.
 Annotation tools like [From The Page](https://fromthepage.com) can make this process easier.

-* If `src2` exists, also align the first pass OCR of `src2` at the sentence/paragraph-level with respect to `src1`.
-Note that `src2` **does not need** to be manually corrected, only aligned.
+* If `src2` exists, also align the first pass OCR of `src2` at the sentence or paragraph-level with respect to `src1`.
+Note that `src2` **does not need to be manually corrected**, only aligned.

 * For the `uncorrected` first pass OCR, for a single-source model, simply split the text at the sentence-level to have one sentence per line.
-For multisource, use a sentence aligner like [YASA](https://github.com/anoidgit/yasa) to automatically align the text.
+For multisource, use a sentence aligner like [YASA](https://github.com/anoidgit/yasa) to automatically align the sentences.

 * After alignment and annotation, all files corresponding to the same page (`src1`, `src2`, `tgt`) should have the same number of lines.